jordanblakey/blender-ci/README.md

 # Note that blender is not on PATH, need to do this:
 #: root@ee4d02de2b09:/# /usr/local/blender/blender --background
 # Blender 4.4.3 (hash 802179c51ccc built 2025-04-29 15:12:13)
+# map a volume and run a python script in blender like this. you could use this
+# to render using the containerized Blender
+docker run \
+  -v $(pwd)/volume:/volume \
+  blendergrid/blender \
+  -P /volume/system-under-test/test/script.py
 ```